Ping-YUAN/heartbeat-analysis-ai/README.md

 The datasets come from [kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat/data).

-To run this project, you need to download those 4 files, and put them under `data/raw` folder with the original name.
+To run this project, you need to download those 4 files, and put them under `data/raw`(create if folder doesn't exist) folder with the original name.

 Recommand using conda to management the enviorment,

-Recoomand intercepter version is: 3.10.14
+Recoomand intercepter version is: 3.11.5(We run with this version, you can use any newer version)
-`conda install --yes --file requirements.txt` or
+`conda install --yes --file requirements.txt`
+or
 `pip install -r requirements.txt`

 Then you can check the files under the folder `notebooks`, there are notebooks for data inspect/preprocessing/modeling/explanation.